🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-β˜€οΈ Weather + 4.8 -- 80 Beirut enjoys a classic Mediterranean climate with mild, wet winters and warm, sunny summers, making it very comfortable for most of the year.
+β˜€οΈ Weather + 7.8 -- 80 Beirut enjoys a Mediterranean climate with warm, dry summers and mild, wet winters, making it pleasant for most of the year, though August can be quite hot and humid.

 🎭 CULTURE & ENTERTAINMENT